• Archive

 ← Back to 2025

-Passion for sports, property preservation
+Passion for sports and preservation

 by Victor Hilitski

-His love for sports involves kayaking on the Ohio River, cycling the backroads of Mason County and hiking the plentiful wooded areas in his native county together with his wife, Christie Toffan, 48.
-Several years ago, inspired by the enthusiasm he received from the community, John conceived the idea of starting a water sports venture, “Hole in the Wall Kayaking.”
-The name came from the entrance to the kayak storage space—the old train trestle in the city’s flood wall.
+Several years ago, inspired by the enthusiasm he received from the community, John started a water sports venture, “Hole in the Wall Kayaking.”
+The name came from the entrance to the kayak storage space — the old train trestle in the city’s flood wall.

 After receiving permission from city officials to enter the area, which hadn’t been opened for 60 years, John found four feet of decades’ worth of river mud inside to clean up.
 He hopes to create a place where locals and visitors can rent kayaks and explore the natural beauty of the Ohio River on scenic paddling trips.

 Even though the house requires extensive renovation, with its high ceilings, original hardwood floors, fireplace and curving stair banister, one can still sense how brightly it once shone.
-A quarter-acre garden attached to the house, which both John and his wife enjoy tending, provides the family with fresh produce and is a big part of their nature-loving lifestyle, with a focus on longevity and overall well-being.
+A quarter-acre garden beside the house, which both John and his wife enjoy tending, provides the family with fresh produce and is a big part of their nature-loving lifestyle, with a focus on longevity and overall well-being.

-John Meng rode along a scenic backroad in Mason County at sunset together with his friends Marc Pawsat and Kyle Pitakis, both from Maysville, who have been riding together for about 7 or 8 years.
-Meng is passionate about the local cycling community and group rides.
+John rode along a scenic road in Mason County at sunset with Mark and Kyle Pitakis.
+They have been riding together for about seven years.

 Join Us